Bhargav230m/SentimentAnalysis/README.md

 ### Model Architecture

-The model is a simple feed-forward neural network with the following architecture:
+The model is a CNN with the following architecture:

 ```python
 import torch